 Neptune’s Grotto Facts

 - While not the only sea cave in the area, most consider Neptune’s Grotto to be by far the most beautiful.
-Its discovery occurred accidentally in the 18th century, by local fishermen.
+Its discovery occurred accidentally in the 18th century.
+This discovery was effected by local fishermen.
 Yet evidence indicates that primitive man knew of the existence of this geological marvel, as well as others locally.

 - The cave opening itself formed at the base of extremely steep and rugged cliffs.
 Yet that opening to the grotto sits only slightly more than 3 ft (1 m) above sea level.
 Therefore, the cave can only be safely accessed during periods of calm wave activity.
 Further, it can be accessed by boat (at times) or a stairway carved into the cliff face itself.

-- This beautiful grotto was also once used as a habitat for the Mediterranean Monk Seal.
+- This beautiful site now known as Neptune’s Grotto was also once used as a habitat for the Mediterranean Monk Seal.
 Sadly, however, that species now faces extinction and no longer inhabits the region.
-As a result of its natural beauty, it now serves as an extremely popular destination for tourists visiting the area.
+Nevertheless, it remains oft-visited.
+That’s because, as a result of its natural beauty, it now serves as an extremely popular destination for tourists visiting the area.

 Neptune’s Grotto Physical Description

 First of all, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
 For one thing, the grotto itself actually extends more than 2.5 mi (4 km ) in length.
 Inside, a vast array of both stalactites and stalagmites greet visitors with their beauty.
 In point of fact, several passages of varying lengths and height also exist within the cave system.

-Additionally, a comparatively large saltwater lake resides within the grotto.
-Additionally, this surprising lake measures roughly 394 ft (120 m) in length.
+Additionally, to the astonishment of those who visit the site, more awesome sights await those who enter.
+That’s due to the fact that, among other features, a comparatively large saltwater lake resides within the grotto.
+Furthermore, this truly surprising itself lake measures an impressive 394 ft (120 m) in length.
 It also sits at sea level.
 The depth varies, but averages about 29.5 ft (9 m).